Cleod9/as3js/Readme.md

 Lastly, I fully acknowledge the ActionScript name as the property of [Adobe](http://www.adobe.com/).
 I do not claim ownership of the language nor do I have any affiliation with Adobe, but I do encourage you to check out the [documentation](http://www.adobe.com/devnet/actionscript/learning.html) if you are unfamiliar with ActionScript 3.0.
 Just remember that AS3JS is made for JavaScript, so many features of Flash AS3 will not be implemented unless you create them yourself.

+## Upgrade Notes ##

+**Upgrading from v0.1.**: [ImportJS](https://github.com/Cleod9/importjs) and [OOPS.js](https://github.com/Cleod9/oopsjs) are no longer dependencies of this project, so be sure to follow the new setup instructions carefully)

+**Upgrading from v0.2.**: AS3JS's responsibilities have been split into two functions: The *compiler*, and the *loader*.
+The compiler is what converts your AS3 into vanilla JS, but with a few extra features that depend on a separate loader library included in this repo.
+In browser environments, this is just a matter of using the `./lib/as3.js` as a global script on the page to load your program.
+For Node.js environments, you'll need to attach AS3JS to the `global` object (details later on below)

 ## Version History ##

+**0.3.***

+- Documented the Node.js interface for loading the compiler manually
+- Split AS3JS roles into "compiler" and "program" (while still maintaining mostly vanilla code)
+- Added safeRequire option to allow browser to load code with Node require statements
+- Added ignoreFlash option to ignore **flash.*** packages
+- Fixed several issues with transpiling classes in the top-level package
+- Experimental package-level `require` feature
+- New `packages` option that can be used when compiling directly in Node.js (allows injecting raw text packages into the compiler)
+- Shipped new live editor with 0.3.* support: http://www.as3js.org/demo

 **0.2.***